CPS-Innovation/digital-sop/docs/playbooks/Lifecycle/10-Discovery-Playbook/20-what-to-do-in-discovery.md

 ## Understanding users and their context

-!!! info inline end "User Personas"
+!!! info inline end "Info: User Personas"

     Take a look at the [Persona Guidance](../../../activities/user-research/personas/index.md) page for more information.